fahimalamabir/fahimalamabir/README.md

 ::

-- 🔭 I’m currently working on plugging TC curve using Clustering algorithms and creating soundscape plots to diagnosis hydrophone's instrumental error.
+- 🔭 Current Projects: Actively engaged in developing advanced clustering algorithms to plot TC curves and create soundscape plots.
+These projects aim to enhance the diagnosis of hydrophone instrumental errors through innovative data analysis techniques.
-- 🌱 Also very keen to learn how to improve clustering algorithms and how open API's work.
+- 🌱 Learning Goals: Currently delving deeper into the intricacies of machine learning, with a particular focus on optimizing unsupervised learning algorithms.
+Also exploring the integration and utilization of open APIs in data analysis projects.
-- 👯 I’m looking to collaborate on any ML based (unsupervised) projects.
+- 👯 Collaboration Interests: Eager to collaborate on machine learning projects, particularly those involving unsupervised learning.
+Keen on contributing to projects where data analytics and ML intersect to solve complex problems or create innovative solutions.
 -->